-All M.T.H. products purchased from an M.T.H.
-Authorized Retailer are covered by this warranty provided the product was manufactured within five years of the date of purchase.
-This warranty is for the original purchaser and is non-transferable.
+All M.T.H. products purchased from an Authorized M.T.H.
+Train Merchant are covered by this warranty.

-See our website www.mthtrains.com to identify an M.T.H.
-Authorized Retailer near you.
+See our website at or call 1-888-640-3700 to identify an Authorized M.T.H.
+Train Merchant near you.